 Kansas State law requires that licensed contractors install all septic tanks.
 Some counties have additional requirements, such as requiring engineer-approved plans for certain systems.
 You should check the local and State laws before planning your septic system in Kansas.

 Compost toilets are legal in Kansas and addressed under Bulletin K-3: Water Conserving Toilets and Holding Tanks.
 However, the law states that no surface discharge is allowed.
 Thus, to use a compost toilet legally, you’ll need to have a graywater system and an approved method for disposing of solids from the toilet.
-Because of these restrictions, it is very unlikely that you will get a permit to legally use a compost toilet as your main waste treatment method.
+Because of these restrictions, it is doubtful that you will get a permit to legally use a compost toilet as your primary waste treatment method.

 Are outhouses legal in Kansas?

 Pit privy outhouses are illegal in Kansas, but vault-type outhouses are still legal under State law.
-The waste must be treated in the same manner as waste from a septic tank.
+The waste must be treated like waste from a septic tank.

-However, most counties have their own laws which specifically forbid outhouses.
-For example, Harvey County forbids outhouses on all properties with running water unless permission is granted by all homeowners within 500 feet of the privy.
+However, most counties have their own laws which expressly forbid outhouses.
+For example, Harvey County prohibits outhouses on all properties with running water unless permission is granted by all homeowners within 500 feet of the privy.
 Elk County also forbids privies for homes with running water unless special permission is granted.
 If there is no local code, the setback distances from Bulletin 4-2 apply to outhouses.

 Kansas law states that all wastewater must be treated by an approved system.
 The law defines domestic wastewater as all wastes connected to ordinary living, including kitchen, toilet, laundry, shower, and bathtub wastewater.
 This means it is illegal, for example, to dispose of laundry or bath water in your yard.